Variational methods for the kinetic Fokker-Planck equation: Interior regularity of solutions

 \section{Interior regularity of solutions}

 In this subsection, we use energy methods to obtain interior regularity estimates for solutions of the equation

-In analogy to the classical theory for uniformly elliptic equations (such as the Laplace or Poisson equations), we obtain an appropriate version of the Caccioppoli inequality, apply it iteratively to obtain~$H^1_\hyp$ estimates on all spatial derivatives of the solution and then apply the H\"ormander and Sobolev inequalities to obtain pointwise estimates.
-In particular, we obtain higher regularity estimates---strong enough to implying that our weak solutions are $C^\infty$---without resorting to the theory of pseudodifferential operators.
+In analogy to the classical theory for uniformly elliptic equations (such as the Laplace or Poisson equations), we obtain an appropriate version of the Caccioppoli inequality, apply it iteratively to obtain~$H^1_\hyp$ estimates on all spatial derivatives of the solution, and then apply the H\"ormander and Sobolev inequalities to obtain pointwise estimates.
+In particular, we obtain higher regularity estimates---strong enough to imply that our weak solutions are $C^\infty$---without resorting to sophisticated theory for pseudodifferential operators.

-We begin with a version of the Caccioppoli inequality for the equation~\eqref{e.thepde}.
+We begin with a version of the Caccioppoli inequality for the equation~\eqref{e.pde.f(x)}.

-\begin{lemma} [Caccioppoli inequality] Suppose that $r>0$, $\b \in L^\infty(B_{r}\times\Rd;\Rd)$ and the pair $(f,f^*) \in H^1_\hyp(B_r) \times L^2(B_r;H^{-1}_\gamma)$ satisfies the equation
+\begin{lemma} [Caccioppoli inequality] Suppose that $r>0$, $\b \in L^\infty(B_{r};L^\infty(\R^d;\Rd))$, $c \in L^\infty(B_r;L^\infty(\R^d))$, and the pair $(f,f^*) \in L^2(B_r;H^1_\gamma) \times L^2(B_r;H^{-1}_\gamma)$ satisfies the equation